ByrumLab/proteoDA/README.md

 Once we’re all set up and comfortable with Git, we’ll need to figure out how to manage workflows.
 That might be a topic for another day.

+### Misc ideas

+-   Add a changelog.md file, to textually track/explain changes (with version #s).

+-   Functions to make project directories with standard formats?
+See rstantools::rstan_create_package() and usethis::create_project() as inspiration.
+Could have a function that initializes a new RStudio project (one for each analysis project), with a pre-defined folder structure, preloaded template workflow scripts, etc. Might ease things for running projects and generating outputs for both end users and for us.

+-   Check out code coverage and CI tools, to automate testing.
+Some options in usethis.